Letting of student apartments owned by the Student Union of the University of Helsinki (HYY)

 What kind of apartment can I apply for?

-- Single people – a shared apartment (separate for men and women) or a studio
+- Single people – a shared apartment (separate for men and women), studio or one-bedroom apartment

 - A couple – a studio or one-bedroom apartment